Thorpe7/DiscordBot/README.md

 After login, bot reviews web page material for specific servers of interest and thier current status.

 Bot will scrape relevent data and return to Discord user who requested it in original channel.

+GitHub repo contains all required materials for Heroku deployment of app.